johanna0321/MitochondrialGeneAnalysis/README.md

 systematic checking of MitoCarta gene names synonyms.
 This package also provides a function to plot the percent of each pathway that is represented in a filtered gene list or cluster of genes.

+The functions, data, and .Rmd workflow (inst/rmd/) herein are a companion to the article [Higher mitochondrial oxidative capacity is the primary molecular differentiator in muscle of rats with high and low intrinsic cardiorespiratory fitness](https://www.sciencedirect.com/science/article/pii/S2212877823001278?via%3Dihub)

 ## Package Updates

 This package is not frequently updated.
 Please contact the author for help or to address bugs.